FAQs

 - Is drying and curing the same thing?

 No. Drying means that the surface layer is no longer wet or damp to the touch.
-Curing, on the other hand, means that acrylic has reached its maximum hardness thereby providing the necessary protection of your flooring.
+Curing, on the other hand, means that urethane has reached its maximum hardness thereby providing the necessary protection of your flooring.